Montague Leverson: Radical lawyer in London

 The Orsini affair trials of Simon François Bernard and Edward Truelove in 1858 brought Leverson prominence as a radical lawyer, acting as solicitor for their defences, with Edward James as counsel.
 Luigi Pianciani dedicated his La Rome des Papes (1859) to Leverson.

 Leverson was on good terms, he claimed, with Giuseppe Mazzini, Giuseppe Garibaldi, Louis Blanc and Victor Hugo.
 His brother George was involved in fundraising for Garibaldi: the New York Times in 1860 wrote that "George Leverson, the well-known advocate of the cause of liberty, and brother to the Solicitor in Dr. Bernard's and the Press Prosecution Defences, is Treasurer pro tem." for a London fund.

 In 1861 the secularist Charles Bradlaugh became managing clerk in Leverson's legal practice.
 In November of that year, Leverson acted on behalf of Bradlaugh in a criminal libel case brought by Sydney Gedge, concerning a church rates issue.
 In 1862 an arrangement was made for Leverson to give Bradlaugh his articles as a solicitor.
 Subsequently, the business got into difficulties.
 Bradlaugh left in 1864.
 In 1865 Leverson was elected to the Council of the Reform League.

+Accused of purloining clients' funds Leverson fled first to France, then to the USA.
+He left his wife Kate who created a finishing school in Germany and then filed for divorce in 1876.
+Divorce papers reveal her grounds for the divorce, rare at the time, included waving a loaded gun and introducing poison into the cocoa pot.
+She pre-deceased him and when he very much later returned to England in his 90's he lived in Bournemouth with his second wife Ethel Mary Charlton, a teacher half his age.
+They were visited by his daughter in law Emily, who found him charming.
+His re-naturalisation paper said he was of good character and perfect respectability.